|

 20. ratchet

-mechanical device consisting of a toothed wheel or rack engaged with a pawl that permits it to move in only one direction
+device consisting of a toothed wheel moving in one direction

 * I think the 3½ weeks going forward actually are — sorry to sound too kumbaya here — a healing part, where she has ratcheted down her rhetoric about him.